 Students will then be enrolled as undergraduate students.
 In the first year, students will take classes mainly in English, and study liberal arts and science major subjects.

-Further advanced Japanese language education will be offered during the first 1.5 years of the undergraduate program.
+Further advanced Japanese language education will be offered until the end of the second year of the undergraduate program.

 Students will focus on specific subjects in the students' respective majors from the second year, and the classes will transition from mainly being taught in English to mainly being taught in Japanese.